smart-data-models/dataModel.Environment/RainFallRadarObserved/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `address[object]`: The mailing address  .
+Model: [https://schema.org/address](https://schema.org/address)	- `addressCountry[string]`: The country.
+For example, Spain  .
+Model: [https://schema.org/addressCountry](https://schema.org/addressCountry)
+	- `addressLocality[string]`: The locality in which the street address is, and which is in the region  .
+Model: [https://schema.org/addressLocality](https://schema.org/addressLocality)
+	- `addressRegion[string]`: The region in which the locality is, and which is in the country  .
+Model: [https://schema.org/addressRegion](https://schema.org/addressRegion)
+	- `district[string]`: A district is a type of administrative division that, in some countries, is managed by the local government
+	- `postOfficeBoxNumber[string]`: The post office box number for PO box addresses.
+For example, 03578  .
+Model: [https://schema.org/postOfficeBoxNumber](https://schema.org/postOfficeBoxNumber)
+	- `postalCode[string]`: The postal code.
+For example, 24004  .
+Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
+	- `streetAddress[string]`: The street address  .
+Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
-Model: [https://schema.org/address](https://schema.org/address)- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `atmosphericPressure[number]`: The atmospheric pressure observed measured in Hecto Pascals  .
-Model: [https://schema.org/Number](https://schema.org/Number)- `cellsSize[number]`: Property.
-Size of each cell constituting the radar.
+- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `cellsSize[number]`: Size of each cell constituting the radar.
 The unit code (text) of measurement is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
-For instance, **MTR** represents **Meters**.
-Model:'https://schema.org/Number'  .
-Model: [https://schema.org/Number](https://schema.org/Number)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `dateObserved[string]`: Property.
-The date and time of this observation in ISO8601 UTC format.
-It can be represented by a specific time instant or by an ISO8601 interval.
-Model:'https://schema.org/DateTime'  .
-Model: [https://schema.org/DateTime](https://schema.org/DateTime)- `dateObservedFrom[string]`: Property.
-Observation period start date and time.
+For instance, **MTR** represents **Meters**  .
+Model: [https://schema.org/Number](https://schema.org/Number)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `dateObserved[date-time]`: The date and time of this observation in ISO8601 UTC format.
+It can be represented by a specific time instant or by an ISO8601 interval  .
+Model: [https://schema.org/DateTime](https://schema.org/DateTime)- `dateObservedFrom[date-time]`: Observation period start date and time.
 See dateObserved.
-It can be represented by a specific time instant or by an ISO8601 interval.
-Model:'https://schema.org/DateTime'  .
-Model: [https://schema.org/DateTime](https://schema.org/DateTime)- `dateObservedTo[string]`: Property.
-Observation period end date and time.
+It can be represented by a specific time instant or by an ISO8601 interval  .
+Model: [https://schema.org/DateTime](https://schema.org/DateTime)- `dateObservedTo[date-time]`: Observation period end date and time.
 See dateObserved.
-It can be represented by a specific time instant or by an ISO8601 interval.
-Model:'https://schema.org/DateTime'  .
-Model: [https://schema.org/DateTime](https://schema.org/DateTime)- `description[string]`: A description of this item  - `feelLikesTemperature[number]`: Temperature appreciation of the item  - `gustSpeed[number]`: A sudden burst of high-speed wind over the observed average wind speed lasting only for a few seconds.  - `id[*]`: Unique identifier of the entity  - `illuminance[number]`: (https://en.wikipedia.org/wiki/Illuminance) observed measured in lux (lx) or lumens per square metre (cd·sr·m−2).  .
-Model: [https://schema.org/Number](https://schema.org/Number)- `location[*]`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `mapScale[string]`: Property.
-Map Scale.
-Relationship between the length of the cellSize and its representation on the map.
-Model:'https://schema.org/Text'  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `measuredArea[number]`: Property.
-Reference of the surface measured.
+It can be represented by a specific time instant or by an ISO8601 interval  .
+Model: [https://schema.org/DateTime](https://schema.org/DateTime)- `description[string]`: A description of this item  - `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `mapScale[string]`: Map Scale.
+Relationship between the length of the cellSize and its representation on the map  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `measuredArea[number]`: Reference of the surface measured.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
-For instance, **MTK** represents Square Meters.
-Model:'https://schema.org/Number'.
-Units:'square meters'  .
-Model: [https://schema.org/Number](https://schema.org/Number)- `name[string]`: The name of this item.  - `numberOfCol[number]`: Property.
-Number of Cols allowing the reading of the `rainFallradarContent` attribute.
-Model:'https://schema.org/Number'  .
-Model: [https://schema.org/Number](https://schema.org/Number)- `numberOfRow[number]`: Property.
-Number of Rows allowing the reading of the `rainFallradarContent` attribute.
-Model:'https://schema.org/Number'  .
-Model: [https://schema.org/Number](https://schema.org/Number)- `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `rainFallRadarContent[string]`: Property.
-Path and filename which provided the information observed.
-Model:'https://schema.org/Text'  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `refDevice[*]`: Relationship.
-Reference to a [Device](https://github.com/smart-data-models/dataModel.Device/blob/master/Device/doc/spec.md) which captured this observation.
-Model:'https://schema.org/URL'  .
-Model: [https://schema.org/URL](https://schema.org/URL)- `refPointOfInterest[*]`: Relationship.
-Reference to a [PointOfInterest](https://github.com/smart-data-models/dataModel.PointOfInterest/blob/master/PointOfInterest/doc/spec.md) linked with the observation.
-Model:'https://schema.org/URL'  .
-Model: [https://schema.org/URL](https://schema.org/URL)- `relativeHumidity[number]`: Humidity in the Air.
-Observed instantaneous relative humidity (water vapour in air)  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `temperature[number]`: Temperature of the item  - `type[string]`: Property.
-NGSI Entity type.
-It has to be RainFallRadarObserved  - `visibility[*]`: Categories of visibility  .
-Model: [http://schema.org/Text](http://schema.org/Text)- `weatherType[string]`: Text description of the weather  .
-Model: [http://schema.org/Text.](http://schema.org/Text.)- `windDirection[number]`: Direction of the wind bet  .
-Model: [http://schema.org/Number](http://schema.org/Number)- `windSpeed[number]`: Intensity of the wind  .
-Model: [http//schema.org/Number](http//schema.org/Number)<!-- /30-PropertiesList -->
+For instance, **MTK** represents Square Meters  .
+Model: [https://schema.org/Number](https://schema.org/Number)- `name[string]`: The name of this item  - `numberOfCol[number]`: Number of Cols allowing the reading of the `rainFallradarContent` attribute  .
+Model: [https://schema.org/Number](https://schema.org/Number)- `numberOfRow[number]`: Number of Rows allowing the reading of the `rainFallradarContent` attribute  .
+Model: [https://schema.org/Number](https://schema.org/Number)- `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `rainFallRadarContent[string]`: Path and filename which provided the information observed  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `refDevice[*]`: Reference to a [Device](https://github.com/smart-data-models/dataModel.Device/blob/master/Device/doc/spec.md) which captured this observation  .
+Model: [https://schema.org/URL](https://schema.org/URL)- `refPointOfInterest[*]`: Reference to a [PointOfInterest](https://github.com/smart-data-models/dataModel.PointOfInterest/blob/master/PointOfInterest/doc/spec.md) linked with the observation  .
+Model: [https://schema.org/URL](https://schema.org/URL)- `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `type[string]`: NGSI Entity type.
+It has to be RainFallRadarObserved  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `dateObserved`  - `id`  - `location`  - `rainFallRadarContent`  - `type`  <!-- /35-RequiredProperties -->